 The Adjust Offset Button changes the main tuning screen so that it is replaced by three large regions.
-The upper half of the screen is a control where you can adjust the offset.
+The upper half of the screen is a control where you can adjust the overall offset from standard pitch.
 The lower half of the screen contains two large buttons.
 The left button ends the offset adjustment mode and returns to normal tuning mode.
-The right button toggles the immediate VoiceOver announcements of the offset value while you are adjusting it.
+The right bottom button controls the announcements of the offset or the pitch of the note A4.
+The announcements are useful when adjusting the offset for a specific value in cents or a specific pitch for A4.
+But if you are adjusting the offset to match Montal Tuner to an existing pitch, you should probably disable the announcements with the lower right button so you can focus on the sweeping tone while making the adjustment.
 All three of these regions are large enough to locate by feel.

 The offset adjusting control in the upper half of the screen does not respond to the usual VoiceOver gestures.
 Instead it allows immediate and direct control over the offset.
 As soon as you touch anywhere in the upper half of the screen, adjustments can be made.
 The offset is adjusted by slowly dragging your finger left or right through the top half of the screen.
 As you do so, the offset changes proportionally according to how far you drag your finger.
 If you reach the edge of the screen and want to adjust further in the same direction, you can lift your finger and start over for more adjustment.
 As you make these adjustments, the offset optionally is spoken.
 When you reach the desired offset, lift your finger straight up and tap the button in the bottom left of the screen to go back to the normal tuning mode.

 If you would like to set the offset to exactly zero to return to standard pitch, just tap in the adjustment area with two fingers at once.